athreyapatel/classic-arcade-game/README.md

 ```
 - The repository contains css, images, and js folders, as well as an index.html and a README.md file.
 - Once you have downloaded the files, you will have to edit app.js to build the game.
-- The css folder contains a style.css file which you do not need to edit
+- The css folder contains a style.css file which you do not need to edit.
 - The images folder contains the png image files, which are used when displaying the game.
 - The images for the player and enemy character are going to be loaded from this folder.
 - The js folder also contains the app engine needed to run the game and a resources.js file.
 You do not need to edit these files
 - Open a browser (chrome, safari or IE).
-- Navigate to the index.html file and clicking on it should load the game
+- Navigate to the index.html file and clicking on it should load the game.
 - README.md should contain instructions on how to load and play the game.